MercedEnergy/SofwareEngineering/README.md

 - Organized by date of delivery
 #### Projects:
 - Minor projects are to be organized by date of delivery.
+* Software Documentation
+    - Methodology
+    - Software Requirement Specification
+  * Software Name
+    - Able to be deployed
+    - Consist of all dependencies
+    - Configuration files.
 - Major projects to be organized by name of project
   * Software Documentation
     - Methodology